+Creating a routine to help provide structure in the sudden shift in your child’s life can help create a sense of safety and alleviate unnecessary stress from the day.
 Routines can take many different forms, from full morning routines to hand washing routines.
 You can create a routine and build in structure for any activity you are wanting to do with your children.
 Click on the blue bar for more information on setting routines.

 Setting routines for children helps to build structure, create safety, and set boundaries in their everyday lives.
 It takes out unnecessary stress from the day – for kids and even more so for parents!
 Having a consistent schedule or routine helps children know what to expect and when to expect it, which creates more predictability and security, especially during difficult times.
 It helps you as a parent set appropriate limitations, and make life more predictable in the home.